Chōsokabe Motochika: Early life and rise

 He was the son and heir of Chōsokabe Kunichika and his mother was a daughter of the Saitō clan of Mino Province.
 His childhood name was Yasaburō (弥三郎).
 He is said to have been born in Okō Castle in the Nagaoka district of Tosa.
 Motochika was a tall, fair-skinned, but quiet.
-His father, Ku Iechika, was said to have fretted about the boy's gentle nature (he seems to have been nicknamed Himewako, or 'Little Princess'); Kunichika's worries evaporated when Motochika later proved himself a skilled and brave warrior.
+His father, Kunichika, was said to have fretted about the boy's gentle nature (he seems to have been nicknamed Himewako, or 'Little Princess'); Kunichika's worries evaporated when Motochika later proved himself a skilled and brave warrior.
 When Motochika came of age, his father had already begun to draw away from the Ichijō family, and Motochika would carry on his work.

 In 1560, at the Battle of Tonomoto, Chōsokabe Kunichika captured Nagahama castle from the Motoyama clan.
 In response to this, Motoyama Shigetoki departed Asakura castle with 2,500 men to take the castle back.
 Kunichika intercepted him with 1,000 troops near Nagahama castle.
 This battle is noted for being Chōsokabe Motochika's first battle, in which he fought bravely, greatly impressing his father and his retainers.

 In 1562, Chōsokabe Motochika attacked Asakura castle defeated Motoyama Shigetoki and by forming alliances with local families, Motochika was able to build his power base on the Kōchi plain.

 In 1569, while being careful to remain ostensibly loyal to the Ichijō family over the next few years, Motochika's power grew to the extent that he was strong enough to march on the rival Aki clan of east Tosa with 7,000 men, He defeated Aki Kunitora at Battle of Yanagare, then went on to take Aki Castle.

 In the course of the decade he was awarded the court rank Ministry of Imperial Household (Kunai shō) and was sufficiently confident after the reduction of Aki to finally turn on the Ichijō family.